Advocating Against Cemetery Construction

 Access is a huge problem...

 Many of the directions from which to travel to the proposed site involve travelling over either the Douglas Park or Appin causeways - both of which are very narrow, winding, one-way in some sections, and subject to flooding and rockfalls.
+The council has installed portable traffic lights to manage the one-way section of the Douglas Park Gorge and is attempting to raise millions of dollars for the necessary repair to this essential thoroughfare for the community.
+This is not expected to be completed before 2031 and is dependant upon the requisite funding being raised or granted.

 Welcome visitors to your site with a short, engaging introduction.